godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.rst

   before, replace ``call_group(...)`` with ``call_group_flags(SceneTree.GROUP_CALL_DEFERRED, ...)`` (and do the same with ``set_group()`` and ``notify_group()`` respectively).
-- The ``rotation_degrees`` property was removed in favor of ``rotation`` property, which is still in radians but is automatically displayed as degrees in the editor.
-This breaks animations, as these are not converted automatically by the conversion tool.
+- Instead of ``rotation_degrees``, the ``rotation`` property is exposed to the editor, which is automatically displayed as degrees in the Inspector dock.
+This may break animations, as the conversion is not handled automatically by the conversion tool.
 - :ref:`class_AABB`'s ``has_no_surface()`` was inverted and renamed to ``has_surface()``.
 - :ref:`class_AABB` and :ref:`class_Rect2`'s ``has_no_area()`` was inverted and